cdoorenweerd/Manuals/BAMM.md

 # BAMM manual
 By C. Doorenweerd.
-This manual assumes you have downloaded and compiled BAMM, that you have R (studio) and the packages APE, coda and BAMMtools installed.
+This manual assumes you have downloaded and compiled BAMM, that you have R (studio) and the packages APE, geiger, coda and BAMMtools installed (install.packages"packagename").

 [BAMM CONFIGURATION FILE INFO](http://bamm-project.org/configuration.html)